mapbox/carto/docs/3.0.0.md

 Default Value: black
 _(The marker will be drawn with a black outline.)_

 The color of the stroke around the marker.
+This property will also set the `stroke` of elements in an SVG loaded from a file.
 * * *

 ##### marker-line-width `float`